 The Music Industry is constantly changing and reinventing itself.
-After many years, countless technological advancements, mistakes and solutions, many of the original jobs that drove this business to where it is have changed along the way.
+After many years, countless technological advancements in distribution and publishing, mistakes and solutions, many of the original jobs that drove this business to where it is have changed along the way.

 Nowadays, thanks to data’s easy access and speed, big industry players like Record Labels have had the need to rethink their business models around the presence of the Internet.
 At the same time, just like it is explained in Chapter III of How To Land a Job In the Music Industry by Tomás Uribe some jobs have lost their relevance and others have been created by today’s music consumption and distribution ways.

 In Uribe´s work, we can identify the key jobs that are relevant in the current industry, and that will shape the upcoming years.
 Starting off by one of the most underrated professions in the music business: publisher.

 Originally, this role was intended to printing and selling sheet music, but with the advent of tech, it’s all about securing rights of original material and licensing them for recording airplay and inclusion in films and/or TV.